-A party need not file a deposition transcript with the court until that party is using the deposition in support of some other submission, at which time the entire deposition must be filed.
+Please note that the court has a new policy regarding filing deposition transcripts: a party need not file a deposition transcript with the court until that party is using the deposition in support of some other submission, at which time the entire deposition must be filed.
 The court is retaining its policy that depositions that are not filed with the court by the deadline for filing pretrial submissions shall not be used by any party for any purpose at trial.
 All deposition transcripts must be in compressed format.
 The court will not accept duplicate transcripts.
 The parties must determine who will file each transcript.

 A party may not file a motion regarding discovery until that party has made a good faith attempt to resolve the dispute.
 All efforts to resolve the dispute must be set forth in any subsequent discovery motion filed with this court.
 By this order, the court requires all parties to a discovery dispute to attempt to resolve it quickly and in good faith.
-Failure to do so could result in cost shifting and sanctions under Rule 37.
+Failure to do so could result in cost shifting and sanctions under Rules 37(a)(4) and 37(b)(2).